Trikke76/Zabbix-Book/docs/configuration/zabbix-users.md

 # Zabbix Users

 Now that we know how the Zabbix dashboard is build up our first task will be to create a user.
 In case you missed it the standard Zabbix (yes the capital Z here is eeded to login.) user is Admin and has the password zabbix so we need to change this ASAP.
-The most confusing part is probably that the user Admin in zabbix is actually a 'super admin' but more about that later.
+The most confusing part is probably that the user Admin in zabbix is actually a ```super admin``` but more about that later.

 ## Changing the Zabbix super admin password

-In our menu on the right side of the screen click the 'Users' section and then choose '''users'''.
-As you see here in the screenshot.
+In our menu on the right side of the screen, click the 'Users' section, and then choose ```users```.
+As you can see here in the screenshot.

 ![user menu](image/user-menu.png)